kubernetes/kubernetes/docs/proposals/flexvolume-api.md

 * Many call outs.
 For full support, a plugin has to implement 17 APIs.

 ## Dynamic Provisioning support:
-To support Dynamic provisioning driver should
+To support Dynamic provisioning the driver should
 1. report the following capabilities and
  - DYNAMIC_PROVISIONING
-2. implement the following gRPC API calls
+2. implement create and delete logic in the following gRPC API calls
  - rpc Create(CreateRequest) returns (CreateResponse) {}
  - rpc Delete(DeleteRequest) returns (DeleteResponse) {}

 Dynamic provisioning support is optional.
 If the driver reports "DYNAMIC_PROVISIONING" capability, flex volume plugin framework enables dynamic provisioning support and implements the required attach & detach interfaces for this driver.

 ## Attach detach support: